petermekhaeil/petermekhaeil.com/src/posts/proxying-ackee-through-netlify.md

   - netlify
 ---

-[Ackee](https://ackee.electerious.com/) is an open-source analytics tool that can be self-hosted on your own server.
-During installation, you will be asked to configure CORS headers for Ackee to accept requests from another domain.
-This is where [Netlify Redirects](https://docs.netlify.com/routing/redirects/) can help us cut that step out.

-Netlify Redirects can redirect requests to external services and this is how we will be setting up our proxy rewrites, so that we do not need to configure CORS headers.

-Proxying the requests to Ackee through Netlify comes with some advantages:
+Proxying the requests to [Ackee](https://ackee.electerious.com/) through Netlify comes with some advantages:

-- **It bypasses the need to configure CORS headers** because the requests to Ackee will be from the same origin as your website.
+- **It bypasses the need to configure CORS headers** - Because Ackee is self-hosted on a domain that is different to your website, during the installation you will be asked to configure CORS headers for Ackee to accept requests from other domains.
+With proxy rewrites, the browser will be making a request to Ackee through the same domain so we can skip configuring CORS headers.
-- **It makes it difficult for ad-blockers to detect the tracker** because we can rewrite the path to the tracker to not include keywords that can be blocked.
+- **It makes it difficult for ad-blockers to detect the tracker** - We can rewrite the path to the tracker to not include keywords that can be blocked.

+[Netlify Redirects](https://docs.netlify.com/routing/redirects/) can redirect requests to external services and this is how we will be setting up our proxy rewrites.

 ## Adding the rewrite rules